 - Avacincaptad pegol (Izervay) — complement C5 inhibitor, monthly intravitreal injection.

-Both drugs slow but do not reverse GA growth, with reductions in lesion expansion of approximately 15–25% in pivotal trials.
+Both drugs slow but do not reverse GA growth, with reductions in lesion expansion of approximately 15 to 25% in pivotal trials.
 Risks include a small increased rate of conversion to wet AMD and intraocular inflammation.
 UK NICE evaluation is ongoing in 2026 and these agents are not yet routinely available on the NHS; selected private use is offered on a named-patient basis at major UK medical retina centres.
+Early dry AMD does not currently require any injection therapy — complement inhibitors are reserved for selected patients with documented expanding geographic atrophy threatening the central fovea.

 Lifestyle, supplements and self-monitoring — what works